OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ### Intercepting Traffic on the Network Layer

 Dynamic analysis by using an interception proxy can be straight forward if standard libraries are used in the app and all communication is done via HTTP.
-But there are several cases where this is no working:
+But there are several cases where this is not working:

 - If mobile application development platforms like [Xamarin](https://www.xamarin.com/platform "Xamarin") are used that ignore the system proxy settings;
+-	If mobile applications verify if the system proxy is used and refuse to send requests through a proxy;
 - If you want to intercept push notifications, like for example GCM/FCM on Android;
 - If XMPP or other non-HTTP protocols are used.